 M/W/F: 10:30-11:35 a.m.

 Students can expect to come away from the course with an empirically sound understanding of contemporary police practice and a nuanced appreciation for a range of proposed reforms.
 They should also be prepared to engage openly in difficult conversations about persistent patterns of racial and economic injustice.
-The course is divided into three parts that deal with the past, present and future of policing and police reform.
+The course is divided into four parts that deal with the past, present and future of policing and police reform.
 Part one introduces students to theories of policing and examines the subtle yet sweeping change to the practice of policing in the U.S. since the Civil Rights Act of 1964.
 Part two adopts a social scientific perspective on unequal patterns of policing and a humanistic understanding of how this affects the lives of millions of Americans.
-The third part looks at U.S. movements for police reform and some of the solutions under consideration.
+Part three looks at U.S. movements for police reform and some of the solutions under consideration.
+Finally, part four uses the city of Schenectady as a case study through which we can approach the challenge of police reform from the ground up.
+The final section of the course will involve interviews and conversations with key stakeholders in our community.
 This course will count as an elective for anthropology majors and minors and will carry LCC credit.

 Climate Change: Knowledge Empowers Action (MIN 203)